Certified Personal Trainers are in demand as the need for one on one or small group programming grows since the pandemic.

 Aging, a complex process, and is influenced by many variables including genetics, lifestyle factors, work environment, health history and purpose in life.
+An individualized program can help clients to improve function for activities for daily living, work on injury prevention, provide improvement for their sporting activities, add vitality to travel, as well as maintain and improve general health to age well.

-The goal of this program is twofold.
+The goal of this program is fourfold.

 - To help the client receive specific training exercises and tips to individualize their training program.
 In doing so, this will help to fast track and achieve specific results.

-- WaterART Land Personal Training Manual
+- WaterART Land Personal Training Manual (466 pages)

-- Laminated pool reference cards
+- Laminated Case Study & Program reference cards

 - E-Diploma and Online profile when successful with examination process